Loading…

 A practical AI implementation checklist for Australian SMBs — readiness, scope, build, evaluation, governance and operations.
 One page, no fluff.

-If you only have time to do one thing before starting an AI project, work through this checklist.
-It is the same six-section checklist we use at Waymouth Tech with new Australian SMB clients.
-Designed to fit on a page, answer in plain English, and force the awkward conversations early — when they are cheap.
+This is the same six-section checklist we use at Waymouth Tech with new Australian SMB clients.
+It fits on a page, answers in plain English, and forces the awkward conversations early — while they are still cheap.

 Tick these before you bother scoping.